egeoztass/Python_WebSocket_Comparisson/README.md

 ## Previous Work

-The repository also includes a high-scoring Discord clone project, developed as part of a university course, which serves as a practical example of WebSocket usage.
+The repository also includes a high-scoring Discord clone project, developed as part of a university course, which serves as a practical example of WebSocket usage with Python.

 ## Contributing